-(a) the debtor and the surety represent and warrant that the security agreement constitutes a valid and legally binding obligation; and
+(a) the debtor and the security provider represent and warrant that the security agreement constitutes a valid and legally binding obligation; and

-(b) if the debtor has failed to pay an amount that they owe under the Act or the Customs Tariff by the day on which the amount is payable, the surety must pay to His Majesty in right of Canada, in accordance with section 9, the lesser of the amount that the debtor owes and the amount of the security that the surety provides or confirms under paragraph 5(2)(e).
+(b) if the debtor has failed to pay an amount that the debtor owes under the Act or the Customs Tariff by the day on which it is payable, the security provider must pay to His Majesty in right of Canada, in accordance with section 9, the lesser of the amount that the debtor owes, subject to the limit set out in subsection 8(5), and the amount of the security entered or confirmed by the security provider under paragraph 5(2)(e).

-Surety
+Security provider

-(2) The surety that is a party to a security agreement must be one of the following:
+(2) The security provider that is a party to a security agreement must be one of the following:

+(a) a company or society that, by an order of the Superintendent of Financial Institutions made under subsection 53(1) of the Insurance Companies Act, is approved to commence and carry on the fidelity or surety class of insurance business in Canada;

-(a) an entity that is licensed or otherwise authorized under the laws of Canada or of a province to carry on the fidelity or surety class of insurance business in Canada and that is recognized by the Treasury Board as an entity whose bonds or suretyships may be accepted by the Government of Canada;
+(b) an entity that is licensed or otherwise authorized under the laws of a province to carry on the fidelity or surety class of insurance business in that province;

-(b) a member of the Canadian Payments Association referred to in section 4 of the Canadian Payments Act;
+(c) a member of the Canadian Payments Association referred to in section 4 of the Canadian Payments Act;

-(c) a corporation that accepts deposits insured by the Canada Deposit Insurance Corporation or the Autorité des marchés financiers to the maximum permitted by the statutes under which those institutions were established;
+(d) a corporation that accepts deposits insured by the Canada Deposit Insurance Corporation or the Autorité des marchés financiers to the maximum permitted by the statutes under which those institutions were established;

-(d) a credit union as defined in subsection 137(6) of the Income Tax Act;
+(e) a credit union as defined in subsection 137(6) of the Income Tax Act;

-(e) a corporation that accepts deposits from the public, if repayment of the deposits is guaranteed by His Majesty in right of a province.
+(f) a corporation that accepts deposits from the public, if repayment of the deposits is guaranteed by His Majesty in right of a province.

 Electronic means